Charles E W Bean, Diaries, AWM38 3DRL 606/40/1 - February - March 1916 - Part 4

 Anyway it ws only for

-the last day that I ws anxious.
+/ last day tt I ws anxious.

-that they didn't discover
+If they didn't discover realise attack

 before night fall on the